appsmithorg/appsmith-docs/website/docs/reference/widgets/tree-select.md

 <dd>

-Use to set labels and values for options in the list of the Treeselect widget.
+Use to set labels and values for options in the list of the TreeSelect widget.
 Options must be specified as an array of objects with a label and value property.
 The tree structure can be added to any option by adding the children field that should be an object.
 For example:

 ```js
 [